eryl/aida-fl-workshop/README.md

 The suggested installation creates a virtual environment which you will use to run you federated learning client.
 All code run in the federated environment _must_ be pre-installed on the system, the federation will not allow arbitrary code to be executed on the nodes.

-For convencience, the code for the experiment can be installed as a "development" package.
+For convenience, the code for the experiment can be installed as a "development" package.
 This means that any changes to the code will automatically be reflected in the environment package (e.g. by doing a `git pull`, you don't have to remember to reinstall the package).

 Start by cloning this repo:
 ```shell